 Obsolete and brittle architecture, and deficient software design, have resulted in the competitive paralysis of the software industry.
 It is quite common for large enterprises, that once enjoyed competitive distinction, to be hamstrung by Big Ball of Mud systems that prevent more than a few releases per year.
+Companies cannot innovate and compete under such conditions.
+They may barely survive, at best.

 These legacy monoliths have generated profit for decades.
 Yet, the gradual myriad of changes to these revenue generators have led to a paralyzing tangle.
 The recurring plea for help?
 Teams are demoralized by the mud, and hardware has outpaced software architecture.
 Large companies that have experienced stagnation need liberating relief and mobility through enterprise modernization and transformation.